-Cellular Energy: In our cells, the mitochondria break down food and oxygen to create ATP energy for our body in the cellular respiration process.
-Light intake is an important variable in the cellular energy equation because wavelengths of healthy light stimulate the mitochondria and help us create ATP energy more efficiently, with less inflammation and oxidative stress gunking up the process.
-This is one of the primary mechanisms of action for red and near infrared light therapy, which enhances cellular and mitochondrial function [1,2].
+Cellular Energy: In our cells, the mitochondria break down food and oxygen to create ATP energy for our body during the cellular respiration process.
+Light intake is an important variable in the cellular energy equation because certain light wavelengths stimulate the mitochondria to create ATP energy more efficiently, with less inflammation and oxidative stress.
+This is one of the primary mechanisms of action for red and near infrared (NIR) light therapy, which enhances cellular and mitochondrial function [4,5].
 You can read more about light and cellular energy here.

-Body Temperature: You’re probably aware that a normal body temperature is about 98.6 degrees Fahrenheit.
+Body Temperature: You’re probably aware that a normal body temperature is about 98.6 degrees fahrenheit.
 The body responds to changes in external temperature by regulating internal temperature with processes like sweating or shivering.
 These heat-regulating processes help to maintain the body’s temperature balance.
-Temperature is a good example of how balance is the ideal state of life: when you have a fever, you don’t feel as well and don’t function at your best.
+Temperature is a good example of how balance is the natural state of life: when you have a fever, you don’t feel as well and don’t function at your best.
 The same is true if you’re too cold for too long.
 But when humans are at about 98.6 degrees, we thrive.
-So our bodies are always trying to reach that level of homeostasis and balance .
+So our bodies are always trying to reach that level of homeostasis and balance.

 Calcium Levels: Calcium is essential for the circulatory system, coagulation (blood-clotting), and bone mineralization.
 Most of the body’s calcium exists in our bones and teeth, but the calcium found in our blood requires constant maintenance to remain around 10 mg/dL.
 If calcium concentration gets too low, our heart rate can be negatively affected and the heart may even skip beats.
 If it gets too high, the nervous system becomes underactive and your body will feel tired and sluggish.
 Many systems in the body, like the skeletal, endocrine, and digestive systems, work together to maintain a basic calcium homeostasis.